-Grant funding and the corresponding federal programs work toward an equity of services and education for all scholars, regardless of socioeconomic level, needs and academic gaps, and subgroup.
-The job of the grants department straddles both programmatic, compliance, and back-office roles.
+Grant funding and the corresponding federal programs work towards achieving equity in services and education for all scholars, irrespective of their socioeconomic level, needs, academic gaps, or subgroups.
+The grants department’s job encompasses programmatic, compliance, and back-office roles.

 Key Responsibilities of the Team: